adrelanos/aeternity-wiki/Glossary.md

 ### Digital Commodity

-A digital commodity is a scarce, electronically transferrable, intangible, with a market value.
+A digital commodity is a scarce, electronically transferable, intangible, with a market value.

 ### Digital Identity